sarkersh/OODDResit/SpringCart/README.md

-# Ehopping Application program template
+# Spring Shopping Cart Application

-This is based upon the Shopping Cart Using Spring with Bootstrap in session 6
+This is a simplified version of Craig's original application for the assignment,which was  based upon the Shopping Cart Using Spring with Bootstrap in session 6

 ### To run using stand alone spring boot maven plugin